Status

 Community Engagement

 We invited the community to participate in open house opportunities in May 2025 - an in-person house and an online open house.
 240 people provided input through the open houses.
-View the documents and links below to review the information we presented and a summary of the feedback we received:

 Background